Ratamuse/GNUVario-TTGO-T5-website-anglais/_manuel/screen.md

 When the flight duration is less than 1 hour the indication is "min: sec".
 After 1 hour flight we have "hour: min".

-The glide ratio and the rate of fall can be configured to have only one information of your choice or both alternately
+The glide ratio and the sink rate can be configured to have only one information of your choice or both alternately

-The up / down indication arrow gives integrated information on associated X sec at the fall rate
+The up / down indication arrow gives integrated information on associated X sec at the sink rate.

-Several indications are possible for the "registration" logo
+Several indications are possible for the "GPS status" icon.

 {% include manuelimg.md name="enregistrement.jpg" %}